App version: 0.1.0

 What Is the Credit Card Accountability, Responsibility, and Disclosure (CARD) Act of 2009?

 The CARD Act is a federal statute that was signed into law by President Obama on May 22, 2009.
 It amends the Truth in Lending Act which dates back to 1968.
-The Credit Card Accountability, Responsibility, and Disclosure Act, as it’s more formally known, is a consumer protection law that prohibits unfair practices by credit card issuers, and requires more transparency in credit card terms and conditions.
+The Credit Card Accountability, Responsibility, and Disclosure Act, as it’s more formally known, is a consumer protection law that prohibits unfair practices by credit card issuers and requires more transparency in credit card terms and conditions.
 It also adds limits to the charges and interest rates that credit card issuers are allowed to impose.
+The CARD Act also established guidelines to protect young consumers and those with limited credit history.
+For instance, it requires proof of income or a cosigner for applicants under 21 and mandates clear disclosure of interest rates and fees.
+Additionally, the law restricts excessive penalty fees and ensures that payments are applied to the highest interest balance first.
+By implementing these measures, the CARD Act has helped consumers make more informed financial decisions and avoid falling into debt traps.

 Understanding the Credit Card Accountability, Responsibility, and Disclosure Act